 Zero-Touch Dispatch.Zero-touch dispatch is the process of eliminating human intervention and decision making in job scheduling.
-Using machine learning, which leverages sophisticated data models, and field service job scheduling software, organizations can effectively automate the job creation and scheduling process and eliminate the need for a human dispatcher, which leads to a business transformation.
+Using machine learning, which leverages sophisticated data models, and Dynamics 365 for Field Service, organizations can effectively automate the job creation and scheduling process and eliminate the need for a human dispatcher, which leads to a business transformation.

 How does zero-touch dispatch work?In order to automate scheduling, each organization must setup rules for how jobs are to be assigned.
 There are ‘work’ rules that must be followed, for instance: defining the skills, characteristics, or even certifications a technician must possess to perform the work; or a rule that work be done only during certain hours or days.
 There are also ‘business’ rules that define how to prioritize work.
 For instance, should preference be given to those technicians that are closest to the job or should we wait until the ‘preferred’ resource becomes available?
 Once these rules are setup, an automated scheduling engine can take over, evaluate each of the rules and their priority, and automatically schedule the work.